 The issuer limit refers to the maximum share of an issuer’s outstanding securities that the ECB is prepared to buy.
 The issuer limit of 33% is a means to safeguard market functioning and price formation as well as to mitigate the risk of the ECB becoming a dominant creditor of euro area governments.
 To this end, the 33% limit is applied to the universe of eligible assets in the 1 to 30-year range of residual maturity.
 Both limits also cover existing Eurosystem holdings of PSPP-eligible bonds in the context of the Securities Markets Programme and any other portfolios owned by Eurosystem central banks.

 Q4.2 Are the issue share and issuer limits based on nominal or market value?

 Q4.3 Why have the issuer and issue share limit for EU supranational bonds been increased from 33% to 50%?

 Increasing the issuer and issue share limit for EU supranational bonds provides additional flexibility in the implementation of the PSPP.

-The 50% issuer and issue share limit apply to entities listed as “International or supranational institutions located in the euro area” on this page.
+The 50% issuer and issue share limit apply to entities listed as “International or supranational institutions located in the euro area”.
+See information on the PSPP.
 Note that this list does not include eligible agencies located in the euro area.